oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Vulnerability Notes
 <vulnerability-notes>
-For each item in `$.vulnerabilities` it MUST be tested that the element `notes` exists.
+For each item in `$.vulnerabilities` it SHALL be tested that the element `notes` exists.

 The relevant values for `$.document.category` are: